Vinen88/todo-list-django-react/README.md

 - axios requests could be updated to use .then/.catch methods instead of nesting them in a try/catch
 - most of the bodies of the backend are wrapped in try catch, (account/userprofile apps) not sure how I feel about that.
 - there are no real rewards.
 In the future I could do avatars that unlock with points earned or something along those lines.
+- using alerts for notifications.
+- docker shoud be able to run whole thing, shoudnt need to restart after first run because database is slow to create.
+- all tasks are worth the same.